AnthusAI/Cursor-Storybook-Artifacts/README.md

-# Vibe Coding Workbench: Interactive Component Development
+# Vibe Coding Workbench: Interactive Chat-Driven Development

-## Transform Your Business Ideas into Working Software
+## Transform Ideas into Production-Ready Prototypes

-**Vibe Coding Workbench** is a starter kit designed specifically for business leaders with a vision.
-It enables you to transform your business ideas into functional prototypes without coding expertise, creating working software that demonstrates real business value.
-Built with best practices and agile principles at its core, it produces high-quality prototypes that developers can easily refine and integrate into production systems.

-For more information and access to the source code, visit our [GitHub repository](https://github.com/AnthusAI/Vibe-Coding-Workbench).
+**Vibe Coding Workbench** is an interactive, chat-driven development environment that helps you build whatever you can imagine.
+Think of it as a professional-grade evolution of tools like Claude Artifacts, v0.dev, Bolt.new, and similar AI coding assistants - you get a powerful chat interface for describing what you want to build, plus a complete development environment that ensures your creations are production-ready.

+### What Makes It Special

+- **Chat-Driven Development**: Like Claude Artifacts, you have a dedicated chat session where you describe what you want to build, while seeing your code evolve in real-time
+- **Production-Ready Foundation**: Everything you create is built on professional-grade tools and practices:
+  - **Storybook Integration**: Preview and test UI components in isolation
+  - **Comprehensive Testing**: Automated tests ensure your features work reliably
+  - **Modern Tech Stack**: Built with React, TypeScript, and other industry standards
+  - **Developer-Friendly**: Clean code that professional developers can easily build upon

+### Perfect for Business Leaders

+Traditional development is slow and expensive because there's a gap between business ideas and technical implementation.
+Vibe Coding Workbench bridges this gap:

+1. **Rapid Prototyping**: Create working features in hours instead of weeks
+2. **Visual Feedback**: See your changes instantly in both Storybook and the running app
+3. **Quality Built-In**: Automated tests and type checking prevent common problems
+4. **Smooth Handoff**: Developers get clean, well-structured code they can immediately build upon
+5. **Professional Foundation**: Built on the same tools and practices used in production systems

-When you've created something valuable with Vibe Coding and need help taking it to the next level, [Anthus AI Solutions](https://anth.us) provides the expertise to help you deploy and operate your application with enterprise-level sophistication.
+When you've created something valuable and need help taking it to production, [Anthus AI Solutions](https://anth.us) provides the expertise to deploy and operate your application with enterprise-level sophistication.

 ![Application Light Mode](images/app-light.png)